See also AACN's 2019 Position Statement on Academic Progression in Nursing.

 The accreditation work of the Commission on Collegiate Nursing Education (CCNE), an autonomous arm of the AACN, does not impede articulation from ADN to BSN programs.
 Acceptance of credits from one institution to another is not fundamentally an accreditation matter, but rather an institutional decision, often influenced by state laws and regulations.
 Neither CCNE's existence nor the scope of its accrediting activities threaten or inhibit articulation or transfer of credits between schools.
 Acceptance of credits is the prerogative of institutions and not something that CCNE controls or seeks to influence.
 There is nothing in CCNE's accreditation criteria that discourages or impedes articulation from ADN programs to baccalaureate and graduate degree programs.

 CCNE does not seek to devalue associate degree programs by excluding them from its accreditation activities.
 CCNE's mission is to ensure quality and integrity in baccalaureate and higher degree programs in the interest of public health.
 It is recognized by the U.S. Secretary of Education for this purpose.
 Therefore, making accreditation assessments about degrees offered at any other level would be inappropriate.
-Associate degree programs are free to pursue accreditation through the National League for Nursing Accrediting Commission, though almost a third of ADN programs have not pursued accreditation from this entity.
+Associate degree programs are free to pursue accreditation through the Accrediting Commission for Education in Nursing (ACEN) or the Commission for Nursing Education Accreditation, though almost a third of ADN programs have not pursued accreditation from this entity.

 AACN actively pursues opportunities to collaborate with kindred organizations with an eye toward improving care delivery and advancing the nursing profession.
-The association has worked closely with a number of organizations, including N-OADN, to develop a model for differentiated nursing practice that includes meaningful roles for nurses from all educational backgrounds.
-This work continues through the Call to the Profession, a coalition of 19 leading nursing organizations working together to address the nursing shortage and chart nursing's future agenda.
+The association has worked closely with a number of organizations, including OADN, to encourage all nurses to take the next step in their education.
+See the Joint Statement on Academic Progression for Nursing Students and Graduates.